maddiewaldie/COEN-174-Project/backend/README.md

 	- Update this task's category to the value of field `category`
 	- Update this task's deadline to the value of field `deadline`
 	- Update this task's priority to the value of field `priority`
+	- Update this task's completed to the value of field `completed`